orijitghosh/FlyDreamR/README.md

 # FlyDreamR
-An R package to infer sleep/wake states from locomotion data using hidden Markov models.
+An R package to infer sleep/wake states from locomotion data using hidden Markov models (HMMs).